mdcdi1315/dotnetresourcesextensions/Docs/Iresentry.md

 - Create a resource loader from single entries.
 - Compare to other resource entries using the `CompareTo` extension method

+Apart from these the interface is being used in a number of new resource enumerators defined in the `Collections` namespace.

 Just using the `IResourceEntry` is not enough.
 To access all the features , you must access the extension methods.
 To access those , you must include a import directive to your source file to the `DotNetResourcesExtensions` namespace.